UtrechtUniversity/yoda/docs/design/metadata/metadata-mappings.md

 If changes are made to the metadata.json.

 ### Jinja2 template for landing page
-The landing page HTML is generated with a Jinja2 template Every new or changed element needs a template definitio.
-This template is named landingpage.j2 and should be put in the `/zone/yoda/templates/` collection.
+The landing page HTML code is generated using a Jinja2 template.
+This template may need to be adapted in case of metadata schema changes.
+The template can be found in `/etc/irods/irods-ruleset-uu/templates/landingpage.html.j2`.
+The Ansible playbook activates this template by uploading it to the `/zone/yoda/templates/` collection.

 ### XML generator for DataCite
 For DataCite a XML conforming to the DataCite Schema v4 is generated in Python.